-lowing only if you do not want your child's information released tution of higher education without your prior consent.
-I, parent of release my child's name, address higher education without my pri (student's name), request that the district not ass, and telephone number to a military recruiter or institution of or written consent.
-Parent signature Date not returned with the other materials identifying what the district the district will assume that permission has been granted for the
+Parent: Please complete the following only to a military recruiter or an institution of high r if you do not want your child's information released ner education without your prior consent.
+I, parent of (student's name), request that the district not ephone number to a military recruiter or institution of onsent.
+Parent signature Date d with the other materials identifying what the district will assume that permission has been granted for the